fedi-e2ee/public-key-directory-specification/Specification.md

 * `key-id` -- **string(Key Identifier)** (optional): The key that is signing the Aux Data.
 * `actor-id-key` -- **string (Cryptography key)** (optional): The key used to encrypt the Actor ID in `message.actor`.

+#### AddAuxData Validation Steps

+After validating that the Protocol Message originated from the expected Fediverse Server, the specific rules for validating an `AddAuxData` message are as follows:

+1. If `actor-id-key` is provided, decrypt `message.actor` to obtain the Actor ID.
+If the decryption fails, return an error status.
+2. If `message.aux-type` does not match any of the identifiers for supported Auxiliary Data extensions for this Public Key Directory, abort.
+3. If the `key-id` is provided, select this public key for the given Actor and proceed to step 4.
+If there is no public key for this Actor with a matching `key-id`, return an error status.
+4. If a `key-id` was not provided, perform step 5 for each valid and trusted public key for this Actor until one succeeds.
+If none of them do, return an error status.
+5. Validate the message signature for the given public key.
+6. If the signature is valid in step 5, validate the contents of `message.aux-data` in accordance to the rules defined in the extension for the given `message.aux-type`.
+Otherwise, return an error status.

 ### RevokeAuxData

 This revokes one [Auxiliary Data](#auxiliary-data) record for a given Actor.